 This study, which appeared in Science Advances, was not a randomized, controlled trial.
 It’s what is known as a proof-of-concept study that was primarily designed to see if the new testing method worked.

-Experts are quick to caution that any face covering is better than no face covering.
+Experts are quick to caution that any face covering is better than no face covering, and two face masks might even be better than one.
 Even a single-layer bandanna or neck gaiter, both of which fared poorly in the Duke study, are better than no covering at all.
 (Read on for more details.)
-Plus, this is what you should know before making a homemade face mask.

 And the best face mask is…

 No shocker here, but the medical-grade N95 respirator mask was the most effective at trapping particles in the study.
 N95 respirators are known to filter at least 95 percent of airborne particles.

 “This is a very high level of dust control which is why asbestos and silica workers wear N95s,” says Jack Caravanos, DrPH, a clinical professor at NYU’s College of Global Public Health in New York City.

 These masks are reserved for health care personnel largely because this layer of protection is needed in healthcare settings.
 In daily interactions, experts say cloth face coverings and masks are enough protection, particularly when combined with social distancing.

 In any case, try to avoid face masks with an exhalation valve, Caravanos warns.
 “These plastic valves in front of the mask make it easier to push out aerosol, so we are advising against wearing a mask with exhalation or exhaust valves,” he says.
 The air that exits a valve is unfiltered, so these masks protect the person wearing them, but not the people around them.
 The Centers for Disease Control and Prevention (CDC) also cautions against wearing masks with exhalation valves or vents.
 If you’re worried that other masks are too suffocating, health experts recommend these are the best face masks for the summer.